Code-Institute-Submissions/milestone-project-one-8/README.md

 If you would like to create a local repository then you need to clone it by taking the following steps:

 1. On Github navigate [here](https://github.com/lesreddy/milestone-project-one) to access the remote repository.
-2. Under the repository name click 'Clone or download' (big green button)
+2. Under the repository name click `Clone or download` (big green button)
-3. In the `Clone with HTTPs section`, click to copy the clone URL for the repository.
+3. In the 'Clone with HTTPs section', click to copy the clone URL for the repository.
 4. Open Git Bash in your IDE.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 2. (https://github.com/lesreddy/milestone-project-one.git)